giantswarm/cloudflared-app/README.md

 ## Configuring
 This app can be used in 2 ways:

-- Either using existing tunnels and supplying credentials file(s) - This is the recommended Cloudflare way of running Argo Tunnels
+- Either using existing tunnels and supplying credentials file(s) - This is the recommended Cloudflare way of running Cloudflared Tunnels
-- Use the App to create and mange the Argo tunnels for you
+- Use the App to create and manage the tunnels for you

-### App Managed Argo Tunnels
+### App Managed Cloudflared Tunnels
 In order to use this you will need to ensure you have the following:

 - Email address to login to Cloudflare API
 - Cloudflare Account ID

 ![Cloudflare Account ID](https://raw.githubusercontent.com/giantswarm/cloudflared-app/main/accountid.png)
-- Cloudflare API token with `Account:Argo Tunnel:Edit` capability
+- Cloudflare API token with `Account:MyAccount Tunnel:Edit` capability

 ![Cloudflare API Token](https://raw.githubusercontent.com/giantswarm/cloudflared-app/main/apitoken.png)